OfficeDev/Microsoft-Teams-Samples/samples/bot-request-approval/nodejs/Readme.md

 Others:

-- Other members will only able to see the details of the created request.
+- Other members in group chat will only be able to see the request details.

   ![Members Card](Images/OtherMembers.png)